 Follow us on social media @RoSPA to find out how we're marking our 100 years.

-The conference looks at how technology is changing the face of road safety and considers innovative safety interventions.
+The conference looked at how technology is changing the face of road safety and considered innovative safety interventions.

 Looking at new approaches and good practice in the safety of older people in the home, particularly in relation to falls prevention, the conference considered subjects including the core principle of valuing quality of life and the importance of evaluating the effectiveness of strategies and programmes.

 RoSPA's annual awareness-raising week, which focused on the safety of under-5s, with plenty of ways to get involved!

 Based in Birmingham for 40 years, we’re delighted to have an exhibition at the city's iconic library.
 Find out about RoSPA’s history, see some of our vintage safety posters and discover how we're still working to save lives and reduce injuries.